Learn Agronomic Practices | Apply Valuable Knowledge in Crop Production

 - Go to your local department of primary industries (or equivalent), collect cropping guides on crops grown locally in your area.

 - Obtain pictures of the seed and mid season crop and mature crop.
 Become familiar with agronomic terms and start a glossary, use library, text and internet searches to complete this task.

 - Having looked at what crops are grown in your region, now look at the soil types.

-- Collect photos of the various planting, cultivating and harvesting equipment used in your country and write brief notes on when and where you would use which machine and for which crop.
-Do this for a maximum of 5 pieces of equipment.
+- Collect photos of the various planting, cultivating and harvesting equipment used in your country and write brief notes.

 - Collect samples of your own seed (for 4 different crops), from a local farmer or produce store.